sizovs/sizovs.github.io/_posts/2020-04-17-surviving-covid.md

 It's common sense, but not a common practice.
 Humans are loss averse.
 When we see our assets falling in value, a demon on our shoulder nudges us to sell.
 Instead, if you have available cash, it's an excellent time to learn investments and start buying.

-If you drive a fancy car but have no available cash to buy stocks, maybe it's time to reconsider.
-If you neither have a fancy car nor free funds, it's time to reconsider, too.
-Here is a book.
+If you drive a fancy car but have no available cash to buy stocks, maybe it's time to learn some basic financial planning.
+If you neither have a fancy car nor free funds, here is a book for you.
 No need to thank me:

 <figure>
 <img src="/images/richdad.jpg">